Six-Gun Shootout

-Six-Gun Shootout (shown on the title screen as Sixgun Shootout) is a 1985 video game written by Jeff Johnson for the Atari 8-bit family and published by Strategic Simulations.
+Six-Gun Shootout (shown on the title screen as Sixgun Shootout) is a video game written by Jeff Johnson for Atari 8-bit computers and published in 1985 by Strategic Simulations.

 Gameplay

 Six-Gun Shootout is a game in which man-to-man combat is simulated in ten scenarios set in the Wild West.

 Reception

 Johnny Wilson reviewed the game for Computer Gaming World, and stated that "SG is an relatively simple, fast-moving and enjoyable game.
 It is satisfying and clear-cut in its determination of victory points and victory."